openmultiplayer/web/docs/scripting/resources/skins.md

 ## Skins List

-This page contains every available skin, to be used with [SetPlayerSkin](../functions/SetPlayerSkin) and [GetPlayerSkin](../functions/GetPlayerSkin).
+This page contains every available skin used by [SetPlayerSkin](../functions/SetPlayerSkin) and [GetPlayerSkin](../functions/GetPlayerSkin) functions.

 :::note